rahatimrahat/herkul/README.md

     ```bash
     npm run dev
     ```
     This will start the server, typically on `http://localhost:3000`.
-You can then make requests to `/fingerprint` to test it.
+You can then make POST requests to `/api/fingerprint` to send fingerprint data and test the API.

 5. Run the service in production mode:
     ```bash